Death magnifies Pradaxa hemorrhage concerns

 (Reuters) - The death of an elderly man from a massive brain hemorrhage after a routine fall suggests that bleeding complications from Boehringer Ingelheim’s Pradaxa blood clot preventer are largely irreversible, according to the Journal of Neurosurgery.

-The recently approved drug is the first in a new class of oral medicines called direct thrombin inhibitors, approved to prevent strokes among patients with an irregular heartbeat called atrial fibrillation that mostly affects the elderly.
+The recently approved drug is the first in a new class of oral medicines called direct thrombin inhibitors, approved to prevent strokes among patients with a dangerous irregular heartbeat called atrial fibrillation that mostly affects the elderly.

 U.S. regulators in December said they were evaluating other cases of bleeding associated with the drug, whose chemical name is dabigatran, but advised patients to continue the medicine for now.